Mayfield GAA: 1990-2000

 The 1990s saw the club experience a revival in fortunes.
-A major restructuring of the underage section under the leadership of Juvenile Chairman Seán McCarthy began to pay dividends, and the club won the Minor ‘A’ Championship in football and hurling in 1994, 1995 and 1996.
-A City Division Junior ‘A’ Football Championship followed in 1997, as well as the Junior ‘A’ Hurling Championship in 1999.
-Under the stewardship of Club Chairman John Brennan, major developments of the Club’s facilities took place.
-These included the complete upgrading of existing pitches at Lotabeg and the addition of two new pitches across the road.
-This also included the total refurbishment of the clubhouse on Kerry Road.
+A restructuring of the underage section began to pay dividends, and the club won the Minor A Championship in football and hurling in 1994, 1995 and 1996.
+A City Division Junior A Football Championship followed in 1997, as well as the Junior A Hurling Championship in 1999.
+Developments of the club's facilities also took place.
+These included the upgrading of existing pitches at Lotabeg and the addition of two new pitches across the road.
+This also included the refurbishment of the clubhouse on Kerry Road.